 The Protestants called him King Billy.
 Early in his reign, the Battle of the Boyne was fought in what is today Northern Ireland, and the Protestants won.
 To this day, it is a sore spot on the Emerald Isle.
 It is even invoked in the rivalry between soccer giants in Glasgow, Scotland: Rangers, the Protestant club, vs. Celtic, the Catholic club.

 When Celtic won the European Cup in 1967, the 1st British team to do so, their captain was Billy McNeill.
 And their fans still sing, "There's only one King Billy, and it's McNeill."
-(He is still alive, age 76.
+(He is still alive, age 76, but is not well.)

 November 4, 1879: William Penn Adair Rogers is born in Oologah, Oklahoma Territory.
 Will Rogers was a stage performer and newspaper columnist, one of the nation's leading commentators and humorists in the early 20th Century, until his death in a plane crash in 1935.